moutamarakshit/-CrackYourInternship/README.md

 ## Usage
 To view a solution for a particular problem, navigate to the corresponding directory and open the relevant file.
 Each solution file includes the code implementation.

-## Usage
-To view a solution for a particular problem, navigate to the corresponding directory and open the relevant file.
-Each solution file includes the problem statement and the code implementation.

 ## Contributing
 If you would like to contribute by adding new solutions or improving existing ones, please follow these steps: